 QTrobot emotional ability training curriculum for autism and special needs education focuses on teaching skills related to emotion recognition, emotion understanding as well as emotion regulation skills such as calming down and showing empathy.
 QTrobot emotional skills training allows students with autism and social-developmental difficulties to practice emotions in a simplified and understandable manner.

-The lessons in the QTrobot emotional ability training curriculum for autism are organized around six main topics of emotional abilities, each broken down into several units.
+QTrobot curriculum for teaching emotions is organized around six main topics of emotional abilities, each broken down into several units.
 In each unit, QTrobot practices a new skill over a variety of stimuli and provides the learner with multiple trials to support skill mastery.
 The skills are then repeated in later units to support the maintenance of the learnt skills.

 In addition, QTrobot also actively involves the trainer in the sessions to facilitate the generalization of the skills and support the development of social interaction between the child and the trainer.